 - Don’t be shocked if the oil/saliva mixture you spit out is milky white or yellow.

 - Finally, brush your teeth as normal.

-In a nutshell, these natural approaches to reversing cavities are extremely effective and cost-efficient for anyone to employ without hesitation.
-Take charge of your oral wellness today and show off your new, healthy smile with pride!
+In a nutshell, these are the best ways to naturally reverse cavities.
+Take charge of your oral wellness today, and show off your new, healthy smile with pride!